Donatas Nakrošius

-Donatas Nakrošius (born 17 February 1991) is a Lithuanian professional footballer who plays for Polish club Garbarnia Kraków.
-He spent most of his career so far in the Polish third-tier II liga.
+Donatas Nakrošius (born 17 February 1991) is a Lithuanian footballer who plays as a defender for Polonia Warsaw II.
+He has spent most of his career in the Polish third-tier II liga.

 Early life

 His father being a handball player, Nakrošius practiced basketball as a child and was part of his school teams.

 Poland

 Able to speak some Polish, the Lithuanian defender quickly acculturated into Poland and Rzeszów upon getting there in 2012, making 34 appearances and scoring 1 goal.

 He has stated that the main problem with football in Latvia and Lithuania is that the clubs do not know how to manage their money and sometimes do not have sponsors.

+Nakrošius retired from professional football at the end of the 2023–24 season, before joining Polonia Warsaw's reserve side in August 2024.

 Personal life

 Meeting his wife, Kasia, in Rzeszów, Nakrošius has one son.